mjordan/riprap/docs/databases.md

 Then follow these instructions from within the `riprap` directory:

 1. Create a MySQL user with `create` privileges
 1. Edit the `.env` file so that this line contains the user, password, and database name you want: `DATABASE_URL=mysql://user:password@127.0.0.1:3306/riprap` and the other lines starting with DATABASE_URL are commented out.
+You can also use a remote database by specifying its hostname like this: `DATABASE_URL=mysql://user:password@my.dbhost.org:3306/riprap`.
 1. `rm src/Migrations/*` (might be empty)
 1. `php bin/console doctrine:database:create`
 1. `php bin/console -n make:migration`